PriyaanshPandey/Weather-Predictor-Python/README.md

 ## ABOUT PROJECT
 Its a weather predicting **GUI** made using tkinter module of python.We are using the free weather **API** of **'wttr.in'**
 and convert the **JSON** to a python **Dictionary** and use **Tkinter** module to create a powerful GUI .
 Well as its one
-Well as its one of my first good projects so stays close to my heart.
+ of my first good projects so stays close to my heart.

 ## KEY FEATURES
 1. User can input the **'city name'** in **search box** and get **weather info** like *temperature*, *chances of rain* , *wind speed* etc with